Price

 Day 2Sail the Atlantic Ocean

 Sail the Atlantic Ocean, divided in half, north to south, by the Mid-Atlantic Ridge.
 Longer than the Rockies, the Himalayas and the Andes combined, this underwater mountain range is the longest on Earth.
-Enjoy the amenities of your ship as you sail.
-Perhaps take a breath of fresh air on a brisk walk around the Promenade Deck or begin your day with a workout in the well-equipped Fitness Center.
+As you sail today, relax in the Explorers’ Lounge, inspired by epic journeys of discovery.
+Marvel at the views through the floor-to-ceiling panoramic windows as you share a cocktail with friends, or settle down to read a book.

 Day 3Halifax, Nova Scotia, Canada